T1anyu-zhao/embedgpt/README.md

 ## Vue website application
-The Web application can communication with the Raspberry Pi board by http protocol.
-The board will transmit the message that contains the time, ID and image of visitors.
-The information will be used for recording in database and representing on the web page.
+This is a Vue web app for displaying statistics of visitor records.
+The app allows users to view visitor statistics over time and interact with the data by adding and deleting visitor records.

+Features
+Visiting record statistics display: The app provides an intuitive graphical representation of visitor statistics over time, making it easy to understand the visitor trends at a glance.

+Interactive visitor record management: The app allows users to add new visitor records and delete existing ones through a simple and intuitive user interface.

+Secure and reliable: The app communicates with a MongoDB database to store and retrieve visitor records, ensuring the security and reliability of the data.

-feature to be added:
+Feature to be added:

 Camera remote streaming: WebRTC is valuable in streaming setups that require real-time latency.
 Peer-to-peer streaming, which is commonly called “web conferencing” or “video conferencing” is one of the top use cases of WebRTC.